itstoljo/itstoljo.github.io/README.md

-This is a simple calcualtor that calculates delay, reverb and pre-delay times.
+This is a simple calculator that calculates delay, reverb and pre-delay times.
 Styled with simple CSS by budiz